cacodcar/cacodcar.github.io/_posts/2020-11-5-Random-Numbers.md

 |    Bob's PRNG   |      984     |
 |     Salsa20     |     14853    |

-We can see that Salsa20 is by far the slowest, this is do it being a cryptographically secure algorithm meant for excellent statistical quality and data security instead of speed.
-We can see that the LCG is the fastest in the list but it is also the statistically the worst out of all of them.
-In practice, Xorshift128(+) is a perfectly fine default algorithm.
+We can see that Salsa20 is by far the slowest.
+This is a cryptographically secure algorithm meant for excellent statistical quality and data security instead of speed.
+LCG is the fastest on the list, but it is also the worst statistically.
+In practice, Xorshift128(+) is an excellent default algorithm.

-To run experiment on your machine compile and run the following
+To run the experiment on your machine, compile, and run the following.

 ```cpp
 #include"rng.h"
 #include<iostream>